 School talks on recycling and waste minimisation

-Presentations about recycling, littering, organic waste and waste minimisation can be given by Council's waste educator and can be tailored for different age groups, from early learning, primary school, to secondary school levels.
+Presentations about recycling, littering, organic waste and waste minimisation can be given by Council's Waste Education Officer and can be tailored for different age groups, from early learning, primary school, to secondary school levels.

 Presentations are given free of charge.

 Education support for schools certified in the Resource Smart program

 Schools within Greater Shepparton that commit to certification in the Resource Smart (Sustainable Schools) program are encouraged to utilise Council's Waste Education Officer to complete actions associated with the Waste or Core module of the Resource Smart program.
 For more information on Resource Smart, visit Goulburn Valley Water's Resource Smart Schools page, or contact Goulburn Valley Water on (03) 5832 4868.

 Resources for teachers on waste and recycling